f35f22fan/Cornus/README.md

 * Copy this file to /usr/share/polkit-1/actions/

 ##### Major TODO items:
-* Implement MTP to deal with Android devices
+* Icons View mode (currently in development)
-* Implement Icons View mode.
+* MTP to deal with Android devices

 ##### Application Shortcuts:
 * Ctrl+T => Open a new tab